-Cons: Can grow mold quickly if exposed to moisture, highly flammable, creates air pollution, vapor barriers required, can easily irritate the skin and eyes if protective gear such as goggles and gloves are not used.
+Cons: Can grow mold quickly if exposed to moisture in cold climates, highly flammable, creates air pollution, vapor barriers required, can easily irritate the skin and eyes if protective gear such as goggles and gloves are not used.

 Cost: approx. $0.64 - $1.19 per square foot

 Instead of slowing heat flow like other insulation materials, this option reflects and absorbs heat.
 Think old-school methods of tanning!

 Pros: Fairly inexpensive, can be combined with other insulation types.
 Decent energy efficiency.